 True greatness surfaces when extreme trials are faced and overcome.
-Jesus had great expectations for Peter.
+The Lord Jesus Christ had great expectations for Peter.
 But the road to greatness was marked by tragic failure, crushing disappointment, and utter shame.
 Peter’s self-confidence regarding his commitment, character, and follow-through was to be totally shattered.

 Peter was sure of himself yet when the chips were down, he utterly failed.
-He was discouraged, confused, suffering posttraumatic stress.
-He had been willing and ready to die for his friend, whom he loved.
-But now he could not find the words to even acknowledge that he knew Him.
-The Lord Jesus Christ.
+He was frightened, flawed, and faithless.
+He was unwilling to risk his life and die for his friend, whom he loved, the Lord Jesus Christ.
 However, the Lord Jesus Christ knew this would happen and had predicted it.

 The Lord Jesus Christ had prayed for Peter and the ultimate outcome was certain.
-He would fail terribly.
-He would experience tragic embarrassment.
-He would be dishonored and humiliated.
-But his story did not end there, it really only begins.
-Peter would pull himself together.
-Peter’s failure would be transformed and.
-The dross of his untested soul would be refined.
-His tarnished self-image would be purged.
-Unwavering character and dependability would become the characteristic of the remainder of his life.
+He had fallen.
+It was a tragic embarrassment.
+He was dishonored and humiliated.
+But Peter pulled himself together.
+Peter’s failure was reversed.
+The dross of his untested soul was refined.
+His tarnished self-image was purged.
+Unwavering character emerged

-Peter did in fact come through the fiery test approved and ready for service.
+He came through the fiery test approved and ready for service.
 He emerged faithful and stronger than ever.
-The crushed and mortified Peter could easily identify with the frailty of others and was now prepared and ready to strengthen them.
+The crushed and mortified Peter was only now prepared and ready to strengthen others.

-Psalms 37:24 When he falls, he will not be hurled headlong, because the LORD is the One who holds his hand.
+Psalms 37:24 Even if he trips, he will not fall headlong, for the LORD holds his hand.